Is Excessive Sleep During Pregnancy A Problem?

 Throughout pregnancy, increased blood circulation and increased heart rate are common conditions that require you to take ample rest and sleep.
 However, by the third trimester, the struggle to get a comfortable sleep is real.
 Carrying the extra weight around your belly, and due to continuous bladder and vaginal pressure, many preggers began to feel more anxious.
 Women yearn to hit their head to pillow a little longer, but pregnancy discomforts are very real by this time, making it very difficult to get sound sleep and making you sleepy all day long.

-According to a US study, sleeping for more than nine hours per night during pregnancy and that too without disturbance can be associated with stillbirth.
+According to a US study, sleeping for more than 9 hours per night during pregnancy and that too without disturbance can be associated with stillbirth.
 According to researchers, lengthy periods of undisturbed sleep can lead to stillbirths as blood pressure reaches its lowest during sleep.
 But when a body wakes up, there is an increase in blood pressure that helps prevent a long period of relatively low blood pressure.
 Low blood pressure has been linked with fetal health, preterm labour, and stillbirth.

 What are the reasons for excessive sleeping?